How to manage culture through change

 Yep, step 3.
 It’s incredibly tempting to start with the new shiny thing.
 But that’s not where your people are.
 Prince Charles was once asked if he was excited for the day he’d become king.
 He responded, “Of course not.
 That would mean my mother just died."

-How to lead people through change
+How to manage people through change

 The antidote is to move through each step, in order.